thollem/flightinfoapi/README.md

   http://localhost:8085/flightInfoTemplate?ident=EC-MYT&howMany=15&offset=0

-implements the Spring Rest Template as an alternative of the previous used HttpURLConnection.
+implements the Spring Rest Template as an alternative to the previous used HttpURLConnection.

  ### Still to do: